raschkatie/movie_api/README.md

 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister

-### Further Information

-Specific requirements for each project goal can be found in the [documentation](https://kr-my-flix.onrender.com/documentation.html) page.